robb-j/r0b-blog/post/automating-developer-operations-for-nodejs.md

 - `fix: stop user from dropping users table` is a backwards-compatible fix and generates a semver **patch**
 - `feat: add new fancy buttons` is a backwards-compatible enhancement and triggers a semver **minor** version
-- `BREAKING CHANGE: redesign login form` is a breaking change and triggers a semver **major** version
+- `BREAKING CHANGE: redesign login form` is a breaking change and triggers a **major** semver change

 You can also supply a commit body and/or footer to add more info to your commit.
 Here's a full example: